-The controller incorporates an on board diagnostic system, which allows for constant monitoring of its operation and simplifies set-up.
-The combination of lights built directly into the unit provides an indication of the controller operation without the need for additional monitoring tools.
-The diagnostic functions include a power and failure light, a warm up and O2 sensor light, and a set of lights to monitor the percentage of A/F ratio modulation.
-The unit also includes an optional, dashboard-mounted warning light to alert the operator in case of system failure and to prevent the release of excessive emissions.
+Both controllers incorporate an on board diagnostic system, which allows for constant monitoring of the operation and simplifies set-up.
+The combination of lights built directly into the unit provides an indication of controller operation without the need for additional monitoring tools.
+The diagnostic functions include a power and failure light, a warm up and $O_2$ sensor light, and a set of lights to monitor the percentage of A/F ratio modulation.
+Both units also include a dashboard-mountable warning light to alert the operator in case of system failure and to prevent the release of excessive emissions.